Guj, Karnataka best states in providing strong ecosystem for startups | Law-Order

 He also asked the states to share best practices and handhold each other in further improving the ecosystem.

-On ONDC (Open Network for Digital Commerce), the minister said that in the next five years the initiative would democratize the e-commerce sector.
+On ONDC (Open Network for Digital Commerce), the minister said that in the next five years the initiative would democratise the e-commerce sector.

 ONDC will not only help domestic retailers ''survive the onslaught'' of big e-commerce firms but grow their businesses, improve profitability and customer service and become job creators, Goyal added.